Balou9/query-preperator/readme.md

 ***

-Preperates items for various programming tasks
+Given a list of items in a file for various programming tasks

 ***